ahayden/omega2-source/README.md

 6. Compile the build system by running:
 ```
 make
+#note -j seems to cause build to fail
 ```

 > **We recommend running Docker on a Linux system**.
 Some users have reported compilation issues when running Docker on Windows and Mac OS.